emmawalshdev/kaytea_art/TESTING.md

 2. **allauth error messages not displaying**
     On invalid form submissions, some error messages are not getting displayed.
     This has been witnessed on both the blog and product forms, on the CharField 'Title' field.
-    Upon submission, the page jumps up, with an autofocus being applied to the invalid field.
+    Upon submission, the page jumps up, with autofocus being applied to the invalid field.
     I tried to resolve this issue by using the following [code snippet](https://stackoverflow.com/questions/49345665/how-can-i-display-the-form-errors-under-each-field).
     Unfortunately, this did not work and the bug needs further investigation.

-3. **allauth error message innaccurate character count** On the Add Blog and Edit Blog pages, I have integrated [CKEditor](https://django-ckeditor.readthedocs.io/en/latest/).
+3. **allauth error message inaccurate character count** On the Add Blog and Edit Blog pages, I have integrated [CKEditor](https://django-ckeditor.readthedocs.io/en/latest/).
-    With a minimum length validator on fields, the form is deemed as invalid if this character length requirement is not met.
+    With a minimum length validator on fields, the form is deemed invalid if this character length requirement is not met.
     Upon submission of an invalid field, allauth displays the error message stating the required character length.
-    I discoved that allauth is counting the HTML characters, therefor the message appears inaccurate.
+    I discovered that allauth is counting the HTML characters, therefor the message appears inaccurate.
-    Unfortunatly I did not have adequate time to fully research this issue.
+    Unfortunately I did not have adequate time to fully research this issue.
 This will be re-evaluated in the future.

     ![Blog CKEditor error](https://i.ibb.co/dQwfWfT/blogckeditor.png)